← Back to BlogParenting by Age

 • School hours: Phone locked or limited to essential apps

-• Homework time: Only educational apps and basic tools
+• Homework / tuition time: Only educational apps and basic tools — this is where Study Mode works well

 • Bedtime: Phone locks 30-60 minutes before sleep

-• Morning: Phone doesn't unlock until after breakfast/getting ready
+• Morning: Phone does not unlock until after breakfast/getting ready

-These aren't suggestions.
-Configure them technically with a parental control app.
+These are not suggestions.
+Configure them technically with a parental control app so they are enforced automatically.

-Having data enables better conversations than "I think you're on screens too much."
+Having data enables better conversations than "I think you are on screens too much."

 Weekly Check-Ins